 - You might also lose bone structure due to periodontal diseases.
 In such a case, a sinus lift is performed for adding bone to the diseased area.

 What is the Procedure of Sinus Augmentation?

-Sinus augmentation or sinus lift is performed by a maxillofacial surgeon or a periodontist.
+Sinus augmentation or sinus lift is performed here in our office under sedation by Dr. Daniel Nickles.

-Your doctor will make an incision in the gums to reach the bone structure and will cast a circular window in the bone.
+Dr. Daniel Nickles will make an incision in the gums to reach the bone structure and will cast a circular window in the bone.
 He will then lift the membrane separating the sinus from the jaw and fill the underlying space with bone graft material.
 After adding bone to the jaw, he will secure the gum with stitches.
-Integration of the bone graft material and the natural bone takes 4-12 months of time.
+Integration of the bone graft material and the natural bone takes approximately 6 months of time.
 Healing time is directly proportional to the amount of bone needed.

 Sinus Augmentation: Aftercare